Could a Scented Candle Give Me a Sore Throat?

 You might be concerned that it is the fragrance of your candle which could be giving you a sore throat, this can be easily troubleshot just by using a different fragrance.

 However, there are other issues from candles that could be giving you a sore throat that you might not have considered.
+We made an article to know if Can Scented Candles Cause Breathing Problems.

 We’ve listed some causes down below to help you out.